KusionStack/karpor/README.md

 ## What is Karpor?

 Karpor is Intelligence for Kubernetes.
 It brings advanced **🔍 Search**, **💡 Insight** and **✨ AI** to Kubernetes.
-With Karpor, you can gain more visibility into your Kubernetes clusters across any clouds and empower developers to ship faster.
+With Karpor, you can gain crucial visibility into your Kubernetes clusters across any clouds and empower developers to ship faster.

 We hope to become a **small and beautiful, vendor-neutral, developer-friendly, community-driven** project! 🚀